Barrie: Public transit

-Interurban/commuter rail
+Commuter rail

 GO Transit connects the city to the Greater Toronto Area through daily train service along the Barrie line, with trains operating from the Allandale Waterfront GO Station and the Barrie South GO Station.
 This is primarily a commuter rail service to the GTA, with southbound trips to Toronto's Union Station in the morning rush hour and northbound trips in the evening rush hour.
 Limited weekend service to and from Toronto is also operated.
 Barrie was once a stop for the Northlander train but re-routing resulted in the termination of service.
 The former Barrie station serving the Northlander still exists north of the Allandale GO Station.

-Interurban/commuter bus
+Intercity and commuter buses

 In addition to train service, GO Transit offers daily commuter-oriented bus service to the Greater Toronto Area.
 Ontario Northland operates bus routes from various locations to and from Barrie.
-All inter-urban buses operate from the Barrie Transit Terminal at 24 Maple Street.
+All inter-urban buses operate from the Barrie Allandale Transit Terminal.

 Barrie once had been served by various private interurban bus lines such as Penetang-Midland Coach Lines and Greyhound Canada, which ran buses between Barrie and Toronto's Yorkdale Bus Terminal.
 Greyhound operated QuickLink commuter service from Barrie to Toronto seven days a week.
 In the past Gray Coach offered service from Toronto to Barrie; the route was later acquired by Greyhound.
 Greyhound Canada ended all service in Ontario on May 13, 2021.

 Barrie is also served by Simcoe County LINX, which provides services between municipalities within Simcoe County, including Orillia, Midland and Penetanguishine.

 Passenger rail

 Historically, Barrie was served by scheduled passenger rail service.
 Allandale Station was a stop for the Grand Trunk Railway, Canadian National Railway and Via Rail.
 In addition, Ontario Northland's Northlander used the station as a stop, as did CN Rail/Via Rail (namely The Canadian).
-Regular passenger rail service to the station ended in the 1980s and has largely been replaced by interurban / commuter rail service.
+Regular passenger rail service to the station ended in the 1980s and has largely been replaced by regional/commuter rail service.